 Upon arrival to school, parents/guardians and students must report to the elementary office where they will sign-in/out their student.
-A representative from the office will take or retrieve your child from the classroom.
+A student arriving after 8:15 a.m. will be marked as tardy, and should be signed in by an adult in the elementary office.
+When picking up a student early, a representative from the office will take or retrieve your child from the classroom.
 Please do not pick-up your child prior to 3:10, unless it is an emergency.